gottesmm/swift-evolution/proposals/nnnn-send-non-sendable.md

       ~~~~~~~~~~~~~~~~~^~~
 ```

-### Function Arguments and Self

 By our intuitive function isolation rule above, we know that all arguments to a function within the function body must be initialized to be within the same region.
+This applies naturally since without further information, we must assume that there could be some relation in between them.
+We could be more aggressive about this by attempting to use the type system to prove that.

-This naturally implies that all function arguments cannot be transferred
+This naturally implies that function arguments in a callee cannot be transferred across a thread boundary since the value may have another use in its caller.

 Every isolation domain in Swift contains a set of "isolation regions" that correspond